 - (a) includes-

+- (i) animal care centre;

-- (i) an industrial hive;
+- (ii) an industrial hive;

-- (ii) builder's yard;
+- (iii) builder's yard;

-- (iii) data centre;
+- (iv) data centre;

-- (iv) funeral parlour;
+- (v) funeral parlour;

+- (vi) motor vehicle dealership;

-- (v) service station;
+- (vii) service station;

-- (vi) transport usage;
+- (viii) transport usage;

-- (vii) self-storage facility;
+- (ix) self-storage facility;

-- (viii) rooftop base telecommunication station;
+- (x) rooftop base telecommunication station;

-- (ix) freestanding base telecommunication station;
+- (xi) freestanding base telecommunication station;

-- (x) warehouse and agricultural industry;
+- (xii) warehouse and agricultural industry;

-- (xi) recycling centre; and
+- (xiii) recycling centre; and

-- (xii) renewable energy structure;
+- (xiv) renewable energy structure;

-- (b) does not include a noxious trade, scrap yard or risk activity.
+(b) does not include a noxious trade, scrap yard or risk activity.

-(a) Floor factor and coverage
+- (a) Floor factor and coverage

-- (i) The floor factor may not exceed 1,5. - (ii) The maximum coverage is 75%.
+- (i) The floor factor may not exceed 1,5.

+- (ii) The maximum coverage is 75%.

-(b) Height
+- (b) Height

-- (i) The highest point of a building may not exceed 20 metres to the top of the roof. - (ii) The highest point of a stack of shipping or transport containers stored outside a building may not exceed 15 metres above average ground level. - (iii) The general provisions regarding earth banks and retaining structures in this by-law apply.
+- (i) The highest point of a building may not exceed 20 metres to the top of the roof.

+- (ii) The highest point of a stack of shipping or transport containers stored outside a building may not exceed 15 metres above average ground level.

+- (iii) The general provisions regarding earth banks and retaining structures in this by-law apply.